 Enterprise Resource Planning

 Enterprise Resource Planning (ERP) aims to organize tasks and anticipated timeframes.
-An excellent tool to serve such purposes is Microsoft Project.
+Microsoft Project products are excellent tools for this.

-The two tools, Microsoft Project and Microsoft Planner, have considerable differences.
-By weighing the limits of each instrument in terms of cost, team utilization, and Project planning parameters, you can determine which of these tools will work best for you.
+By weighing the features of each instrument in terms of cost, team utilization, and project planning parameters, you can determine which of them will work best for you.